H&M: marketplace guide

 Listed products

-If you have problems with products not appearing on H&M (especially if you are trying to create products that do not exist yet), check the Listed products section for more information.
+If you have problems with products not appearing on Mirakl-based marketplaces – especially if you are trying to create products –, check the Listed products page for more information.

 If there are errors, the last column shows a downloadable file in which they are listed.
 The same goes for the product file import, but this can contain multiple files because processing goes through several systems.
 There is also a manual check of your submitted content, which, once approved, goes to staging as well.
 Note that you need to map as much as possible to prevent products from not being created.